TheHive-Project/CortexDocs/analyzer_requirements.md

 To configure the analyzer you need to supply the URL of your local instance as a value of the `url` parameter.

+### Cymon
+Checks IP addresses against [Cymon.io](https://cymon.io/).

+This analyzer comes in only one flavor.

+#### Requirements
+You need to sign up to the service at [https://cymon.io/user/signup](https://cymon.io/user/signup).
+Once you do, provide your API key as the value to the `key` parameter.

 ### File_Info
 Parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF files and much more.